Back to Home

 Kickoff and workflow mapping

-Define locations, SKU rules, inbound and outbound flow, client billing touchpoints, and the success metrics that matter on day one.
+Define locations, SKU rules, inbound and outbound flow, putaway logic, picklist needs, document outputs, task ownership, payroll boundaries, and the success metrics that matter on day one.

 Data migration and configuration

-Import master data, configure locations and permissions, and validate the operating rules that have to hold under real pressure.
+Import master data, configure locations and permissions, validate putaway allocation, generated picklists, packing slip and label templates, heatmap inputs, and the operating rules that have to hold under real pressure.

 Pilot zone and operator training